rido-min/pnp-ppr-sample-spec/README.md

 - Try manage models and user access with your own tenant following the same steps in the howto-manamge-models article.

 ### 5. Digital Twin Change Notification

 Follow the article to set up the route of the digital twin change event, and you will recieve the change event in your selected enpoint when

 - First time discovery completes successfully
 - Update a property

 ## Complete Solution

-There is a complete solution available here, and you can use it as a reference, but we encourage you to figure out how to complete the scenario steps by using our public documentation and samples.
+There is a complete solution available [here](https://github.com/rido-min/pnp-ppr-sample-spec/tree/rido/thermostat/node).
+You can use it as a reference, but we encourage you to figure out how to complete the scenario steps by using our public documentation and samples.